Board of Trustees

 Appointment term: September 2016-September 2021

-Superintendent of Public Hospital District No. 2 (PHD2) Snohomish County, responsible for the administration of the hospital district entity, financial and capital assets, and the development and launch of the PHD2's program, the Verdant Health Commission.
-Currently serving as a Board Member for the Edmonds Chamber of Commerce and the Edmonds Chamber Foundation, a Board Member for Molina Healthcare of Washington, a Board Member of the Snohomish County Health Leadership Coalition, and a member of the NAACP of Snohomish County.
-Former: President and CEO of United Way of Snohomish County; President of United Ways of Washington and served on the United Way of America's National Professional Council; Vice President and Mid-America Regional Director for United Way America; he has also held executive and senior management positions at United Ways in Texas, Illinois, New York, New Jersey, and Pennsylvania; Board Chair of Leadership Snohomish County; Vice President of Marketing for a software company in Illinois; and owned and managed a restaurant in Reading, Pennsylvania.
+Former: CEO of Public Hospital District No. 2 (PHD2) Snohomish County, responsible for the administration of the Edmonds area hospital district entity and the development of PHD2's Verdant Health Commission.
+Previously CEO of United Way of Snohomish County; President of United Ways of Washington; Vice President and Mid-America Regional Director for United Way America; also held executive and senior management positions at United Ways in Texas, Illinois, New York, New Jersey, and Pennsylvania; Board Chair of Leadership Snohomish County; Vice President of Marketing for a software company in Illinois; owned and managed a restaurant in Reading, Pennsylvania.

 B.S. in Accounting, Albright College.